ooovi/fettnapf3000/README.md

 # fettnapf3000

 A tool for planning almost-arbitrary-scale cooking activities.
 Can generate a menu, shopping list and cookbook given the recipes and desired number of servings.
+Content is inspired by the amazing [fettnapf cookbook](https://food4action.noblogs.org/fettnapf/).

 ### Requirements
 - [python](https://www.python.org/) >= 3.6